 What is Pack Up and Go?

 Pack Up and Go is a travel agency that specializes in surprise vacations for its guests.
 They specialize in 3-day weekend long surprise vacations but can totally do something longer if you choose.
-And they offer plane, train, and road trip options at various budgets.
+And they offer plane, train, road trips, and staycation options at various budgets.

 One thing to know is that they only offer United States travel.